Cifer-Y/tealeaf-http/README.md

-gh-pages branch is where all the book source shoule be placed
+gh-pages branch is where all the book source should be placed